Beef and Lentil Stew

-Stew reminds me of my mom, always smiling, always a wonderful cook, although she still won’t admit to it.
+Stew reminds me of my mom, always smiling, and always a wonderful cook; although she still won’t admit to it.

 She would make up funny stories about the origins of our food and allow us to whittle our fruits and veggies into amusing shapes.
 Even when life was hectic for her, she made our time together light, memorable, and full of teachable moments.